 How is Plywood Made ?

-Plywood is made by stacking thin wood layers, called plies, on top of each other.
-These layers can be from hardwood or softwood.
-A strong adhesive bonds them together, with each layer’s grain running in the opposite direction.
+Plywood is produced by layering thin wood plies on one another.
+These layers may be hardwood or softwood.
+They are bonded together with a powerful glue, with each layer’s grain running in the opposite direction..

 Types of Plywood

-Hardwood Plywood: Made from deciduous trees like oak and maple, used for cabinetry and fine woodworking.
+Hardwood Plywood: This type is from deciduous trees such as oak and maple, and used for cabinetry and fine woodworking.

 Key Differences Between LVL and Plywood